Treating You Like Family!

 Mary Hartwig's Lady Fingers

-Melt margarine, add sugar, salt & vanilla.
+Add sugar, salt & vanilla to the melted butter.
 Add nuts and coconut, then flour.
 Mix well.
 Shape small bunches into finger shapes.
-Place on un-greased cookie sheet, bake at 350° for about 15 minutes, or until golden brown.
+Place on un-greased cookie sheet, bake at 350º F for about 15 minutes, or until golden brown.
 Cool, toss in bag of powdered sugar to coat.

 back to top